Floater: Treatment

 While surgeries do exist to correct for severe cases of floaters, there are no medications (including eye drops) that can correct for this vitreous deterioration.
 Floaters are often caused by the normal aging process and will usually become less bothersome as a person learns to ignore them.
 Looking up/down and left/right will cause the floaters to leave the direct field of vision as the vitreous humour swirls around due to the sudden movement.
 If floaters significantly increase in numbers and/or severely affect vision, then one of the treatments below may be necessary.

 As of 2017, insufficient evidence is available to compare the safety and efficacy of surgical vitrectomy with laser vitreolysis for the treatment of floaters.
 A 2017 Cochrane Review did not find any relevant studies that compared the two treatments.

 Aggressive marketing campaigns have promoted the use of laser vitreolysis for the treatment of floaters.
 No strong evidence currently exists for the treatment of floaters with laser vitreolysis.
 The strongest available evidence comparing these two treatment modalities are retrospective case series.

 Surgery

-Vitrectomy may be successful in treating more severe cases.
+Vitrectomy may be successful in treating severe cases.
 The technique usually involves making three openings through the part of the sclera and pars plana portion of the ciliary body.
 Of these small gauge instruments, one is an infusion port to resupply a saline solution and maintain the pressure of the eye, the second is a fiber optic light source, and the third is a vitrector.
 The vitrector has a reciprocating cutting tip attached to a suction device.
 This design reduces traction on the retina via the vitreous material.
-A variant sutureless, self-sealing technique is sometimes used.
+A variant sutureless, self-sealing technique is usually used.

-Like most invasive surgical procedures, however, vitrectomy carries a risk of complications, including: retinal detachment, anterior vitreous detachment and macular edema – which can threaten vision or worsen existing floaters (in the case of retinal detachment).
+Like most invasive surgical procedures, however, vitrectomy carries some risk of complications, including: retinal detachment, anterior vitreous detachment and macular edema – which can threaten vision or worsen existing floaters (in the case of retinal detachment).